 Our foals grow up together with other mare/foal pairs.
 While enjoying the protection of their mothers, they will learn to socialize with agemates and develop friendships at a very young age.
 Foals will start learning boundaries from other mothers, who are firm but fair and are teaching the youngsters to read body language and herd behavior.

 We usually wean our foals earlier compared to industry standards.
 After 3-4 months the milk of the mares is not really nutritional any longer and is more a comfort food for the foals than anything else.
 However, the mares with growing foals are loosing more substance that they can recover.
-Bringing the mares back in good shape and condition would therefore be more difficult and taking longer than necessary, if weaning would happen later.
+Bringing the mares back in good shape and condition would therefore be more difficult and taking longer than necessary, if weaning would happen later than 4 months.

 Our foals are getting supplemented with a wet mash from birth, which makes the transition off milk for them a lot easier.
 At weaning age, the foals have already developed a strong bond to the other foals and find it more upsetting to get separated from them, than their mothers.

-In spring, the yearlings will be turned out in big turnouts with the foals from the previous couple years, who are not in daily training and still enjoying their childhood.
-We can't stress enough how important it is to let young horses run, play and grow up like horses and not be micro managed and humanized!
+In spring, the yearlings will be turned out in big turnouts with the foals from the/ previous couple years, who are not in daily training and still enjoying their childhood.
+We can't stress enough how important it is to let young horses run, play and grow up like horses and not be micro- managed and humanized!
+Friends, Forage and Freedom is the key to successful grow out well socialized and healthy young horses.

 Natural horsemanship techniques are all based on copying herd behavior and while young horses can be fun to play with, they are not toys for personal entertainment and should not be treated like such!